 Niagara Region and other levels of government offer the following tax rebates and deferral programs:

 Beginning in 2009, Ontario is providing $250 to help senior homeowners with low and moderate incomes pay their property taxes.
-The amount will be raised to $500 in 2010.
+The amount will be raised to $500 in 2010 and for subsequent years.

 To be eligible, an applicant must:

-If you are a senior over 65 years of age or a low-income person with a disability and own your principal residence in Niagara Region, you may be eligible for an annual deferral of either all or part of your property tax increases.
+If you are a senior over 65 years of age or a low-income person with a disability and own your principal residence in Niagara, you may be eligible for an annual deferral of either all or part of your property tax increases.
 Basic eligibility requirements are as follows:

 - or -